jerinraisa/jerinraisa/README.md

 I’m Jerin (she/her), a perpetual developer and hobby enthusiast.
 I’ve been learning different ways to creatively express myself as a developer and taking it one day at a time.

-During my downtime, I enjoy working on freelance projects in the form of portfolios, digital web applications, or fun, interactive experiences.
-When I’m away from the screen, I love reading novels, growing my plant collection, and sketching out random ideas.

 **Currently I am:**
 - Working @ Linktree as a SWE (!!)
 - Catching up on my reading!